-- " Part 1 In Harm's Wav
+- " Part 1 In Harm's Way

 - " Part 2 The Big One

 - " Part 3 Exposure's Cost

 - " Part 4 Tempting Fate

 - " Part 5 Cost of Survival

 - " Hurricane Center

-originally was a five-column newspaper presentation, so these files are very large.
+Click links below for full-size versions of this graphic.
+Note: this graphic originally was a five-column newspaper presentation, so these files are very large.